-And as always in West Africa, when you are trying to get around there are a number of risks to consider.
-Read on.
+Like elsewhere in West Africa, when you are trying to get around there are a number of risks to consider.

 If you do decide to take on the roads of Burkina Faso, make sure you exercise extreme caution.

 Aside from the bad conditions your face when driving, bandits and thieves are a common threat for anyone traveling around.
 Keep your windows rolled up, doors locked, and never leave anything on the back seat of your car while it's parked.

 Despite being paved they are plagued by huge potholes and can be very narrow.
-This is a problem affecting most African roads.
-Some of the so-called "potholes" are more like small craters which will put a quick end to your road trip.
+Some of the so-called "potholes" are more like small craters, which will put a quick end to your road trip.